SuXYIO/ml2048/README.md

 ## Installation

-For the gymnasium to work, you have to run
+For the 2048 gymnasium env to work, you have to run

 ```bash
 pip install -e Game2048Env
 ```

+in this directory

 ## Usage